 Enzymes are helpful molecules when you’re trying to manage a pool.
 Although perhaps best-known for their functions within the body, enzymes are also handy in pools because they can break apart many organic molecules and ultimately convert them into carbon dioxide.

 The result is a gas that bubbles away after using the chemicals.
-Chlorine can do the same thing, but it’s much worse at it than specialist enzymes.
-Worse, using chlorine this way reduces the amount in your pool, and that’s bad for maintaining proper pool chemistry.
+Chlorine can do the same thing, but it’s much worse than specialist enzymes.
+Worse, using chlorine reduces the amount in your pool, which is bad for maintaining proper pool chemistry.

 You should use enzymes as often as the manufacturer recommends for the off-season, which is usually monthly.
 You can often use fewer enzymes during winter because the lack of use and the cover on top mean you don’t have many organic chemicals entering the pool once you close.